PrismaClient connects and disconnects from your data source using the following two methods:

 Exit hooks

-The beforeExit hook runs when Prisma is triggered externally (e.g. via a SIGINT signal) to shut down, and allows you to run code before Prisma Client disconnects - for example, to issue queries as part of a graceful shutdown of a service:
+The beforeExit hook runs when Prisma ORM is triggered externally (e.g. via a SIGINT signal) to shut down, and allows you to run code before Prisma Client disconnects - for example, to issue queries as part of a graceful shutdown of a service:

 const prisma = new PrismaClient()